3ahmnm1920-mep3/NakedOptics-instagramfilter-millig/README.md

 + Small snowflakes fly around the glasses and appear next to your eyes when you blink
 + The color of the material changes when you open your mouth

-+ model a snowflake in Maya
++ add a blue color preset to represent the cold

 Inspiration:
 <div>